Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     caption = "Rendered comp"
     media = ["Streamlio-BC-Rendering-PlexusUV.png"]
     [[sections.case_study_content.figures]]
+      style = "cs-dark"
       src = "CraftMaster-Branding-Font-Masterly.png"
       figcaption = "Masterly Font"
+      figdetail = "The Masterly font is composed of the base alphanumeric characters(a-z, A-Z, and 0-9), an initial set of 25-30 common punctuation marks, and 40-50 of the application icons, for use in-app, online, and in marketing materials."
     # [[sections.case_study_content.videos]]
     #   service = ""
     #   service_id = ""